python-telegram-bot/python-telegram-bot/docs/source/stability_policy.rst

 Objects are in general not guaranteed to be pickleable (unless stated otherwise) and pickled objects from one version of PTB may not be loadable in future versions.
 We may provide a way to convert pickled objects from one version to another, but this is not guaranteed.

-Functionality that is part of PTBs API but is explicitly documented as not to be intended to be used directly by users (e.g. :meth:`telegram.request.BaseRequest.do_request`) may change.
+Functionality that is part of PTBs API but is explicitly documented as not being intended to be used directly by users (e.g. :meth:`telegram.request.BaseRequest.do_request`) may change.
 This also applies to functions or attributes marked as final in the sense of `PEP 591 <https://www.python.org/dev/peps/pep-0591/>`__.

-PTB has dependencies to 3rd party packages.
+PTB has dependencies to third-party packages.
-The versions that PTB uses of these 3rd party packages may change if that does not change PTBs public API.
+The versions that PTB uses of these third-party packages may change if that does not change PTBs public API.

 PTB does not give guarantees about which Python versions are supported.
 In general, we will try to support all Python versions that have not yet reached their end of life, but we reserve ourselves the option to drop support for Python versions earlier if that benefits the advancement of the library.